Demario Davis: 2013

 Davis entered training camp slated as a starting inside linebacker after the Jets' new defensive coordinator Dennis Thurman switched from a base 4–3 defense to a base 3–4 defense.
 Head coach Rex Ryan named Davis and David Harris the starting inside linebackers to begin the regular season in 2013.

 He started in the Jets' season-opener against the Tampa Bay Buccaneers and recorded eight combined tackles in their 18–17 victory.
-On September 22, 2013, Davis collected six combined tackles and made his first career sack during a 27–20 win against the Buffalo Bills in Week 3.
+On September 22, 2013, Davis collected six combined tackles and made his first career sack during a 27–20 win against the Bills in Week 3.
 He sacked quarterback E. J. Manuel for a three-yard loss in the third quarter.
 On November 3, 2013, Davis made four tackles, deflected a pass, and made his first career interception during a 26–20 win against the New Orleans Saints in Week 9.
 He intercepted a pass thrown by quarterback Drew Brees that was originally intended for Benjamin Watson and was tackled for no gain in the first quarter.
-In Week 13, he collected a season-high ten combined tackles (six solo) in the Jets' 23–3 loss to the Miami Dolphins.
+In Week 13, he collected a season-high ten combined tackles (six solo) in the Jets' 23–3 loss to the Dolphins.
 He finished the season with 107 combined tackles (63 solo), a pass deflection, a sack, and an interception in 16 games and 16 starts.

 2014

 Head coach Rex Ryan retained Davis and David Harris as the starting inside linebackers to begin the 2014 season, along with outside linebackers Calvin Pace and Quinton Coples.
 On September 14, 2014, Davis recorded six combined tackles and sacked quarterback Aaron Rodgers twice in the Jets' 31–24 loss at the Green Bay Packers in Week 2.
 In Week 10, he collected a season-high 12 combined tackles (11 solo) and broke up a pass during a 20–13 victory against the Pittsburgh Steelers.
 It was his fourth game with over ten combined tackles in 2014.
 He finished his third season with 116 combined tackles (79 solo), five pass deflections, and 3.5 sacks in 16 games and 16 starts.
-On December 30, 2014, New York Jets' owner Woody Johnson fired general manager John Idzik and head coach Rex Ryan after the Jets finished with a 4–12 record in 2014.
+On December 30, 2014, New York Jets' owner Woody Johnson fired general manager John Idzik Jr. and head coach Rex Ryan after the Jets finished with a 4–12 record in 2014.